 Another alternative is to release butterflies, but this isn’t a good idea either.
 This is because the butterflies may not be native and this could mean there isn’t the right food source for them as some insects rely on certain plants to survive.
 Even if they are native, releasing them in the wrong season is a death sentence, due to the incorrect temperature or food sources available.
 Captive-reared butterflies can harbour diseases as they are raised in an unnatural environment, and this will spread disease to the wild population resulting in death.
 Not only will this harm the butterflies as individuals, but it also interferes with scientific research as wild populations are monitored.
 Introducing captive-bred butterflies gives false data on how the wild population are doing in number, as well as location and migration patterns.

-The Marine Conservation Society have offered these guidelines to allow you to enjoy balloons without harming wildlife;
+The Marine Conservation Society has offered these guidelines to allow you to enjoy balloons without harming wildlife;

 - Use air and not helium to fill the balloons